 - CO1.
-Exhibit communication skills required for a profession. - CO2.
-Identify the job search strategies. - CO3.
-Demonstrate the effective presentation strategies. - CO4.
-Realize ethics in the business word. - CO5.
+Exhibit communication skills required for a profession - CO2.
+Demonstrate on working effectively in groups or teams to solve a problem. - CO3.
+Identify the factors for the effective presentation strategies. - CO4.
+Practice the effective presentation strategies - CO5.
 Adapt ethical and privacy practices in day to day life and profession.